infinum/frontend-handbook/React/Recipes/Datx Store Provider.md

 // these fetch options will be included on every request config.defaultFetchOptions = {
-  // JSON:API standard requires to provide following headers
+  // JSON:API standard requires to provide following headers.
+The default headers required by the spec are added by default, but you're able to override this.
   headers: {
     Accept: 'application/vnd.api+json',
     'Content-Type': 'application/vnd.api+json',